Detailed SciPy Roadmap#

 happen it must be clear that the maintenance burden is low enough.

-Use of venerable Fortran libraries#
+Use of Fortran libraries#

 Continuous integration#